LogoLogo

 Contact Us

-Blackjack been out of the water for 15-20 years and Brenden decided to sell her.
-He posted his ad up on the website and got 4 very interested potential buyers.
-His brother was surprised that there was so much interest and they advised on April 22 that they had decided for sentimental reasons to keep the boat!
+Here is the history we have on Blackjack.
+She had been out of the water for 15-20 years, and on March 26, 2008, Brendan Zimmerman decided to sell her.
+He contacted us and we posted his ad up on the Dolphin24 website and got four! very interested, potential buyers.
+His brother was surprised that there was so much interest and they subsequently advised, on April 22, that they had decided for sentimental reasons to keep the boat!

 Another win for the Dolphin!
 Now we need to get their restoration plan and some pictures.